Student Groups

 Using Groups for Live Sessions

-One of the most powerful features of Student Groups is the ability to schedule group live sessions.
+Student Groups can be used to schedule group live sessions.

 Recurring Group Sessions

-For classes that meet on a regular schedule:
+For classes that meet on a regular schedule, use the group's schedule rules:

 Attendance Tracking